rashadwest/rashadwest.github.io/_posts/2020-09-05-Sports_Data_Analyst_vs_Sports_Analyst.md

 ![](https://github.com/rashadwest/rashadwest.github.io/blob/master/_posts/data-sports.jpg?raw=true)

+After Moneyball in 2003 a bunch of teams were trying to figure out how to build their version of the Oakland A's.

+In 2008 only 5 NBA teams had analytics departments.
+Now all 30  teams have a staff of mathematicians, data scientists, and programmers.
+They are in charge of analyzing the raw statistical data from games and getting teams to adopt strategies based on the numbers.

 When looking at sports analysis, I do not think they do an excellent job distinguishing the two different analyst types.
 Here is how I define a "Sports Data Analyst" and a "Sports Analyst."